One DnD 2025 Class and Subclass Tier List Breakdown

 Bonus Proficiencies (Level 3) – D- Tier – This was a good ability until the Protector from Divine Order was a thing.
 Still, if you want to pick Thaumaturge (I don’t know why you would want to), then this is obviously decent.

-Blessings of the Forge (Level 3) – B Tier – Getting +1 equipment, especially early, is pretty good.
+Blessings of the Forge (Level 3) – B-* Tier – Getting +1 equipment, especially early, is pretty good, at least until every piece of equipment you have is magical.

-1st Level Spells (Level 3) – D+ Tier – Not useless, but extremely mediocre options.
-Identify can be helpful, but Searing Smite is pretty worthless.
+1st and 2nd Level Spells (Level 3) – C- Tier – Not useless, but pretty mediocre options – Identify can be helpful and Heat Metal is solid, but Searing Smite and Magic Weapon are not great.

-3rd Level Spells (Level 5) – D+ Tier – Not too exciting, but you may get some value out of these.
+3rd Level Spells (Level 5) – D+ Tier – I’m not really a fan of either Elemental Weapon nor Protection from Energy, but you canget value out of these in the right circumstances.

-4th Level Spells (Level 7) – B+ Tier – Wall of Fire is a really nice pick up and it’s better than the Cleric’s best natural option of Banishment.
+4th Level Spells (Level 7) – B+ Tier – Wall of Fire is a really nice pick up and not a spell that Clerics would normally get.
+I personally dislike Fabricate, but getting it for free means you may be able to do something with it eventually.

-5th Level Spells (Level 9) – C Tier – Animate Objects is a decent pickup as Cleric doesn’t really get good damage options, but you’ll still probably want to use Wall of Fire instead.
+5th Level Spells (Level 9) – C Tier – Animate Objects is a decent pickup as Cleric doesn’t really get good damage options, but you’ll still probably want to use Wall of Fire instead most of the time if you want damage.
+I very much dislike Creation personally, but I’ve heard some players using it effectively.

-Saint of Forge and Fire (Level 17) – B Tier – Immunity to Fire damage and resistance to all bludgeoning, piercing, and slashing makes you much tankier.
-That said, you probably shouldn’t be in the line of fire much anyway so it’s hard to say how relevant this is going to be.
+Saint of Forge and Fire (Level 17) – B Tier – Immunity to Fire damage and resistance to all bludgeoning, piercing, and slashing makes you substantially harder to knock down.
+You probably shouldn’t be in a position to be getting hit much anyway, but when you do get hit, this is likely to reduce a good amount of damage.

 Grave

 Eyes of the Grave (Level 3) – F Tier – Easily one of the worst abilities in the game.
-Literally just looking around will accomplish the same thing.
+Yes this can technically be helpful if your DM likes running dungeons with a mix of corpses and undead, but at worst, you can just fire arrows or something into them.

-Channel Divinity: Path to the Grave (Level 3) – C+ Tier – This can work really well with allies who hit super hard on one attack, like Rogues, but you do need to coordinate to make that possible.
+Channel Divinity: Path to the Grave (Level 3) – C* Tier – This can work really well with allies who hit super hard on one attack, like Rogues, but you do need to coordinate to make that possible.
+Still a very interesting ability in the right team composition, but not one you can use often.

-2nd Level Spells (Level 3) – D+ Tier – Ray of Enfeeblement is alright, but not particularly good either.
+1st and 2nd Level Spells (Level 3) – D+ Tier – Ray of Enfeeblement is a decent pick up, but the rest of your spells here are really not that helpful.

-3rd Level Spells (Level 5) – C- Tier – Revivify is a decent pickup since that frees up a prepared spell, but that’s not a particularly big deal.
+3rd Level Spells (Level 5) – C- Tier – Revivify is a decent pickup since that frees up a prepared spell, but that’s not a particularly big deal as the opportunity cost for taking Revivify was already very low.
+I don’t consider Vampiric Touch to be an exciting pickup so it’s not really considered in the ranking.

 5th Level Spells (Level 9) – D Tier – Both spells are super niche and not that exciting.